Beinsezii/ompl/README.md

-# OMPL - Opinionated Music Player/Library v 0.1.0
+# OMPL - Opinionated Music Player/Library v 0.2.0
 A music player organized exactly how *I* like it.

 ## Features
   * Fully functional TUI with mouse & tty support
   * Fully functional CLI that interacts either with the TUI or a daemon
   * Support for audio formats present in [rodio](https://github.com/RustAudio/rodio) [".mp3", ".flac", ".ogg", ".wav"]
     * Supports all [ID3v2 tags/frames](https://id3.org/id3v2.3.0#Declared_ID3v2_frames).
 You may sort by either the 4-character codes or the common names that I definitely didn't just make up on the spot.
-See [here for the common names](./src/library/track.rs#L10)
+See [here for the common names](./src/library/track.rs#L18)
   * Pure Rust where possible. *Should* be portable.
-  * Interfaces as a media player for Linux MPRIS, Windows (broken currently), and MacOS (Untested)
+  * Interfaces as a media player for Linux MPRIS, Windows, and [untested] MacOS
   * Very fast - Handle a few thousand files effortlessly on a shitty 2006 acer laptop with a failing harddisk
     * Memory usage something like a few MBs
   * Shouldn't crash.

 ## WIP/Blocking features for 1.0.0
-  * Windows media interface support
   * Filling out of `print` cli command
   * More advanced tag sorting, something a la [quodlibet's tag patterns](https://quodlibet.readthedocs.io/en/latest/guide/tags/patterns.html)
   * Theme customization